mrolli/myitjournal/docs/courses/tools.md

 uninstall a piece of software automatically.
 This is a manual process done in Finder.
-Hence we are in need of a good package manager that works like apt-get/yum found in Linux distructions and that allows us to script things and install stuff automatically.
+Hence we are in need of a good package manager that works like apt-get/yum found in Linux distribution and that allows us to script things and install stuff automatically.
 The most used package manager on macOS these days is Homebrew.
 Homebrew is even available on Linux and brings some benefits over the distribution repositories as it knows a lot more modern tools.